Outdoor Watering ban in Effect

 Residents Can Help Ensure Sustainable Water Supply

 Restrictions on outdoor watering are in effect in the Town of Littleton for customers of the Littleton Water Department.
-The restrictions are necessary to conserve water due to a reduction in available supply from the Spectacle Pond well site and a Level 1 Drought declaration by the State.
+The restrictions are necessary to conserve water due to a reduction in available supply from the Spectacle Pond well site.
 All non-essential outdoor watering was prohibited as of June 25, 2020, and we do not expect this to be lifted this year due to the on-going drought and the Spectacle Pond supply reduction.

 What outdoor watering is prohibited?

 Under the ban, non-essential outdoor water uses that are prohibited include:

 - Watering lawns via sprinklers or automatic irrigation systems.